Your Calgary Home Service Pros

 Split Air Conditioning

-Split Air Conditioners have 2 major components, split between them, an indoor component and an outdoor component.
+Split air conditioners have 2 major components split between them: an indoor component and an outdoor component.

-The indoor unit contains the cooling coil (or A coil).
+The indoor unit contains the cooling coil (or A-coil).
 The outdoor unit houses the compressor and condenser.
 The A-coil sits on top of the furnace and cools the air.
 The furnace blower and ductwork are used with the air conditioner.

-To understand how this works, read How Does A/C work?
+To understand how this works, read How Does A/C Work?

 Ductless Mini Split Air Conditioner

-Just like a typical AC split system, there is an outdoor unit that houses the compressor and the condenser.
+Just like a typical AC split system, there is an outdoor unit that houses the compressor and condenser.

 Individual indoor AC units are placed in specific areas, providing cooling for the room.
 The indoor units can be controlled individually, allowing different temperatures in each zone.